Index

 The Hull Picture

 The Office for National Statistics (ONS) produce population projections every two years with the latest based on the mid-year population estimates for 2018.
-No new updates are available because new population estimates are currently being processed by ONS relating to the 2021 Census.
-The next population projections at local authority level are due to be published in February or March 2025.
+No new updates are available at subnational level until May 2025.

 Based on mid-year 2018 population projections, ONS estimated that there were 260,060 residents in Hull, and they projected that this would increase very slightly to 262,100 by 2028 (an increase of 0.15%) and to 262,100 by 2043 (an increase of 0.57%).